 In the Output to Machine dialog, you can view designs published to various embroidery machines.
-When you choose File-Machine tool from the Output toolbar, you will see a dialog (Design Queue Manager) similar to the one below.
-You can select an available design spooler and see machine status information.
+When you choose File-Machine spooler and see machine status information.

+Connection, or click the Design Queue tool from the Output toolbar, you will see a dialog (Design Queue Manager) similar to the one below.
+You can select an available design